I am an animal lover. I trained my cat to walk on a leash, and you can, too.

 - Older cats can be trained!
 It'll add some variety and exercise to their usual routine.
 You may find that Fluffy will have a strong opinion about "that thing", but keep at it.
 Training an older cat may take a month instead of a week or two, but it will be so worth it.

-- Watch for bushes, trees, sewer openings and private property.
-Basically, don't let kitty wander anywhere you can't retrieve her!
+- Watch for bushes, trees, sewer openings, and private property.
+Basically, don't let kitty wander anywhere you can't retrieve them!

 Last but not least, every time you get a question or a strange look, smile!
 Your cat is awesome and super smart!
-Your are a responsible and good cat owner.
+You are a responsible and good cat owner.
 Hold your head high and let people know that this is fun, not a pointless thing, and yes, you can indeed train a cat—now come on, kitty, let's go watch those delicious-looking koi fish in the pond over there.